batcholi/Archean_wiki/src/components/energy/FissionReactor.md

 - **Plutonium (Pu)**

 These elements directly appear in the rod's composition as it ages.
+> It is important to note that these fission products currently have no use in the game.
+To obtain plutonium for crafting the RTG, you must use the plutonium manufacturing process described on the RTG page [RTG](./RTG.md#how-to-produce-plutonium).

 ### Depleted Rod
 When a uranium rod's **U235** concentration drops below **4.45%**, it becomes *depleted*.